andrewhao/andrewhao.github.io/_posts/2020-06-23-product-owner-engineering-teams-part-2-the-idea-backlog.md

 * As you might imagine, bottom-up ideation must be guided by well-defined OKRs.
 We are fortunate to have OKRs that are well-designed and aligned with the rest of the company.
 * Having an Idea Backlog doesn't mean your team doesn't have long-term strategy.
 You still need someone to think about the long-term bets and plans for the team (skip ahead to [Part 4]({% post_url 2020-08-17-product-owner-engineering-teams-part-4-the-four-hats %}) to read more about how we do that)

-## Idea Backlogs - a great way to get involvement from  your teams
+## Idea Backlogs - a great way to build bottom-up ownership and product thinking on the team

 The projects that make it out of this cycle get formalized in our roadmap and worked on in upcoming sprints.
-Better yet - all engineers are responsible for the generation of these ideas, so the sense of ownership they feel over their idea is huge.
+Better yet - all engineers are responsible for the generation of these ideas, so the team feels an increased ownership over their work.

 *In [Part 3]({% post_url 2020-08-17-product-owner-engineering-teams-part-3-project-drivers %}), we'll discuss how we distribute this work among team members and got the day-to-day work of executing and strategy development rolling among the team!*